 - Readings: Each student will complete all assigned texts and other readings as given in class. - Dispositions: Each student will demonstrate dispositions consistent with an inclusive, multicultural, and ethical professional role in promoting well-being, healthy relationships, academic success, and career mastery. - Attendance: Each student is expected to complete all scheduled weekly activities and be prepared and willing to participate in discussion boards and class exercises.
 If you miss more than two weeks of assigned modules you will be dropped from the course.
-The last day to withdraw from a class with a WC grade is October 16th. - Examinations: Each student is expected to successfully complete a mid-term examination and a final examination (worth 50 points each-100 total points).
+The last day to withdraw from a class with a WC grade is March 5th.

 - Companioning Assignment: Each student is expected to complete one companioning assignment to gain experience with listening and responding to persons affected by past crisis and loss.
-Instructions and a grading rubric will be given as the course unfolds. (worth 60 points). - Class exercises/reflections: Each student is expected to complete class assignments that relate to the major modules of the class.
+Instructions and a grading rubric will be given as the course unfolds. (worth +60 points). - Class exercises/reflections: Each student is expected to complete class assignments that relate to the major modules of the class.
 These exercises will include reflections, a trauma assessment of an individual client, completion of stress and social support assessments, and case examples of treatment methodologies with clients in grief.
 The reflections will be used as a means to augment the cognitive aspect of the course by using experiential prompts to deepen the student's understanding of the material.
-These will be assigned at strategic weeks during the semester.
-(5 @ 20 points each =100 total points). - Discussion Boards: Each student is expected to complete 8 discussion board assignments.
+These will be assigned at strategic weeks during the semester. (+100 total points). - Discussion Boards: Each student is expected to complete discussion board assignments.
 Individual assignment of topics will be given for a particular week.
-These topics include discussions of diverse expressions, emergency management systems, resources for various age groups, psychological first aid interventions, assessments & atrisk profiles, and special issues and populations such as military families, expressive arts interventions, suicide/homicide survivorship, and parents losing children.
-(8 @ 10 points each = 80 total points)
+These topics include discussions of diverse expressions, emergency management systems, resources for various age groups, psychological first aid interventions, assessments & at-risk profiles, and special issues and populations such as military families, expressive arts interventions, suicide/homicide survivorship, and parents losing children.
+(10 @ +10 points each = 100 total points)